-Nadine Dorries and Jacob Rees-Mogg criticised over Partygate probe
+Nadine Dorries and Jacob Rees-Mogg accused of interfering with Partygate probe

 In a new report, the committee accused the allies of Mr Johnson of mounting "vociferous attacks" on the committee.

-Other Tories criticised in the report include Priti Patel and Lord Goldsmith.
+Other Tories criticised include Dame Priti Patel and Lord Zac Goldsmith.

 The former home secretary and current Foreign Office minister are among seven MPs and three peers identified as attacking the committee.

+The others were Tory MPs Mark Jenkinson, Sir Michael Fabricant, Brendan Clarke-Smith and Dame Andrea Jenkyns and peers Lord Cruddas and Lord Greenhalgh.

-The report said "unprecedented and co-ordinated pressure" was placed on committee members, which although it did not affect the outcome of the inquiry, raised significant security concerns.
+The report, by the cross-party Privileges Committee, said "unprecedented and co-ordinated pressure" was placed on committee members, which although it did not affect the outcome of the inquiry, raised significant security concerns.

+It said comments on social media and TV amounted to a "co-ordinated campaign to interfere with the work of the committee".

 The committee said it was particularly concerned by attacks mounted by experienced politicians, including Lord Goldsmith, Sir Jacob and Ms Dorries.